sqroot-eu/sqroot.eu/_drafts/2014/2014-06-16-boxofwords-arduino-based-suggestion-generator-for-improvisers.markdown

     to my blog post - <a href=\"http://miniURL.fouiner.info/newport_coupons__couponcabin_749269\" rel=\"nofollow\">cigarette coupons info</a>"
 ---

-<p>BoxOfWords is a hand-held, cigarette-box sized electronics project for improvisational theatre practitioners.</p>
+BoxOfWords is a hand-held, cigarette-box sized electronics project for improvisational theatre practitioners.

-<p>The purpose of the project is to offer randomized word suggestions during an improv workshop or a training session.</p>
+The purpose of the project is to offer randomized word suggestions during an improv workshop or a training session.

-<p>BoxOfWords has a memory card reader, control buttons and a small LCD screen.
-The improviser selects his preferred word file (emotions, locations, professions...) and can call up new randomized suggestions to the LCD screen with a press of a button.</p>
+BoxOfWords has a memory card reader, control buttons and a small LCD screen.
+The improviser selects his preferred word file (emotions, locations, professions...) and can call up new randomized suggestions to the LCD screen with a press of a button.

-<p>The project was built as a present to <a href="http://http://www.trentasaurus.com/">Trent Pancy</a>, the organizer of the <a href="http://finlandimprovfestival.com">Third Annual Finland International Improv Festival</a>.</p>
+The project was built as a present to <a href="http://http://www.trentasaurus.com/">Trent Pancy</a>, the organizer of the <a href="http://finlandimprovfestival.com">Third Annual Finland International Improv Festival</a>.

-<p><a id="more"></a><a id="more-3910"></a></p>
+<a id="more"></a><a id="more-3910"></a>

-<p>This was my second successfully completed production electronics project and the first to include a custom-made PCB and run on batteries.</p>
+This was my second successfully completed production electronics project and the first to include a custom-made PCB and run on batteries.

 <h1>Operation</h1>

-<p>The purpose of the device is to offer randomized words of a certain word category file.
+The purpose of the device is to offer randomized words of a certain word category file.
 For example, we have the following text files (on the SD card): <code>emotions.txt</code>, <code>locations.txt</code>, <code>adjectives.txt</code> and so on.
-The user selects his desired category (word file) and the device calls up random words from that file.</p>
+The user selects his desired category (word file) and the device calls up random words from that file.

-<p>There are four navigation buttons: back, left, right, enter.</p>
+There are four navigation buttons: back, left, right, enter.

-<p>A simple usage scenario would be as follows:</p>
+A simple usage scenario would be as follows:

 <ul>
 <li>Power On</li>
 <li>Main Menu is shown (the title of the first file)</li>